dopetard/Documents/Subamarines.md

 for usability benefit of users not needing to run a full node or light client to be able to trade.
 This model requires Xchange service providers to host a hot wallet of user funds, which in turn escalates the security risks and raises the bar for normal entrepreneurs to be a Xchange service provider.
-Furthermore, this architecture requires Xchanages to stake up XUC and also collect XUC as fees from their users.
+Furthermore, this architecture requires Xchanages to stake up XUC and also control user's XUC in hot wallet.
 This centralises the architecture and makes it hard to explore the utility of XUC for the governance model akin to ZRX token in [0x architecture](https://blog.0xproject.com/governance-in-0x-protocol-86779ae5809e)
 This proposed model also doesn't work with on chain wallets, ispo facto, pushing the prospect of widespread adoption further in future.
 Our model reduces the maximum user fund lock-up time from 96 hours to 10 minutes.